 Prof. Valery Yakubovich, ESSEC Business School, Prof. Peter Cappelli and Prof. Prasanna Tambe from Wharton School of the University of Pennsylvania, explore the potential of applying artificial intelligence to human resource management.

-By CoBS Editorialist Afifeh Fakori.
+AI: A paradigm shift in people management by CoBS Editorialist Afifeh Fakori.
 Related research: Artificial intelligence in human resources management: Challenges and a path forward by Peter Cappelli, Prasanna Tambe, and Valery Yakubovich.

-Incorporating science into human resource management
+Incorporating science into people management

 We often ignore the fact that the myriad HR operations from hiring and training to performance management produce an incredible volume of data, often in the form of “digital exhaust” in the virtual space.
 Such digital exhaust, along with HR Information Systems, can be synthesized to build algorithms that can improve the efficiency of future HR operations.
 For example, once we have a view of all the applicant characteristics that have been associated with great job performance, this data can be used to select candidates in the future.
 Some companies like IBM also use algorithms to recommend training for their employees, based on the experiences of similar employees or their own preferences, much like how Netflix recommends content to its viewers.
 We have gleaned some interesting insights on how AI can be leveraged for human resource management from a 2018 workshop that brought data science faculty together with the heads of the workforce analytics function from 20 major US corporations.